 Mountain Standard Vail exhibits absolutely stunning type that is capably supported by a vintage-style navigation system and creative logo.

 Swedish Seasons depicts spectacular landscape image that is nicely covered by triangle dark semi-transparent block with menu and site title.
 On the whole, this website has an accurate and refined appearance.

-My life in 20 years is really unusual site with great concept.
-The first page, which includes abstract line-inspired background and huge plain font, instantly puts owner’s idea into prominence.
+My life in 20 years is really unusual site with a great concept.
+The first page, which includes abstract line-inspired background and huge plain font, instantly puts the owner’s idea into prominence.